bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/elliptical-orbit-time-in-shadow.md

 The eccentricity of the orbit is $e =$ {glue:text}`ellipse-time-in-shadow-e:.4f`, the semimajor axis distance is $a =$ {glue:text}`ellipse-time-in-shadow-a:.2f` km, and the period is $T =$ {glue:text}`ellipse-time-in-shadow-T:.2f` hr.
 Then, we need to solve for the value of $\nu$ at $b$ and $c$.
 With this value of $\nu$, we can find the time to fly between the two points.
 This will tell us the time the satellite is in the shade.

-From {numref}`fig:ellipse-time-in-shadow-figure`, we can draw a right triangle from the center of Earth vertically up, the over to the spacecraft, then back down the $\vector{r}$ vector to the center of the earth.
+From {numref}`fig:ellipse-time-in-shadow-figure`, we can draw a right triangle from the center of Earth vertically up, the over to the spacecraft, then back down the $\vector{r}$ vector to the center of the Earth.
 This gives:

 :::{math}
 :label: eq:ellipse-time-in-shadow-right-triangle